 4. Data Control Language

-Data control language (DCL) deals with the authorization of users for accessing a database.
-The DCL command consists of — ‘GRANT’ and ‘REVOKE’ that gives database administrators authority to give and take back various permissions allocated to users.
+Data control language (DCL) deals with users’ authorization to access a database.
+The DCL command consists of ‘GRANT’ and ‘REVOKE’, which give database administrators the authority to give and take back various permissions allocated to users.

 5. Transaction Control Language